 Look up the meaning and origin of your last name.
-Browse surnames from A to Z and find out a little bit of your own family history.
+Browse surnames from A to Z and find out a little bit about your own family history.
 We'll provide name meanings and context for even the most unique surnames from Aaberg to Zappa.

 The Most Common Last Names

 Smith, an English family name, is the most common last name in the United States, according to the Census Bureau.
 The U.S. Census also lists other common surnames in English like Johnson, Jones, and Miller.